LeetLLM

 Continue to Continued Pretraining and Domain Adaptation

 This lab built a GPT-style base-model training loop from raw text to checkpoint and sample.
-Next chapter asks what changes when model already knows general language and you want to adapt it to narrower domain data instead of starting from zero.
+Next chapter asks what changes when a model already knows general language and you want to adapt it to narrower domain data instead of starting from zero.

 PreviousPre-training Data at Scale